 - (a) A hearing officer may be appointed in complex or serious cases.
-See Part 35(o). - (b) The role of attorneys or advisors may be restricted.
-See Parts 36 and 37, and Annotation 42. - (c) The "disciplinary conference" procedure is designed to eliminate adversary proceedings in minor cases.
+See Part - The role of attorneys or advisors may be restricted.
+See Parts 36 and 37, (b) and Annotation 42. - The "disciplinary conference" procedure is designed to eliminate (c) adversary proceedings in minor cases.
 See Parts 33-34 and Annotation 32. - 28.
 Staff members may consider the mitigating factors specified in Part 11 to determine the permissible sanction to be imposed if the respondent is found guilty of charges.
 For example, a student involved in a minor altercation might be charged pursuant to Part 9(a), but referred to a disciplinary conference, thereby precluding the possibility of expulsion or suspension for the alleged misconduct. - 29.
 On April 4, 2011, the United States Department of Education, Office of Civil Rights issued a "significant guidance document" to provide universities with information to assist them in meeting their obligations under Title IX of the Education Amendments of 1972 ("Title IX").
 This document is known as the "OCR Dear Colleague Letter".
 According to the OCR Dear Colleague Letter, Title IX requires that the burden of proof in sexual harassment cases, including sexual assault, be "preponderance of the evidence."
 Prior to the issuance of the OCR Dear Colleague Letter, the burden of proof under the Code was "clear and convincing evidence".
-According to the OCR Dear Colleague Letter, Title IX also requires that both parties in disciplinary hearings in sexual harassment cases, including sexual assault, be provided the same appeal rights, if any. - 30.
-"Clear and convincing" means "the evidence should be 'clear' in the sense that it is certain, plain to the understanding and unambiguous, and 'convincing' in the sense that it is so reasonable and persuasive as to cause [one] to believe it."
+According to the OCR Dear Colleague Letter, Title IX also requires that both parties in disciplinary hearings in sexual harassment cases, including sexual assault, be provided the same appeal rights, if any.

+30. "Clear and convincing" means "the evidence should be 'clear' in the sense that it is certain, plain to the understanding and unambiguous, and 'convincing' in the sense that it is so reasonable and persuasive as to cause [one] to believe it."
 Wills v.
 State of Maryland, 329 Md.
 370, 374 (1993), quoting Maryland Civil Practice Jury Instruction Section 1:8b (1984).
 It does not call for "unanswerable" or "conclusive" evidence.
 Attorney Grievance Commission v.
 Harris, 366 Md.
 376, 389 (2001).
-To be clear and convincing means that it is substantially more likely than not that the allegations are in fact true but that it "need not be established"
+To be clear and convincing means that it is substantially more likely than not that the allegations are in fact true but that it "need not be established with absolute certainty".
+Vogel v.
+State, 315 Md.
+458, 473 (1989).
+The burden is "more than a mere preponderance of the evidence [the burden of proof in ordinary civil cases] but not beyond a reasonable doubt [the standard in criminal cases].
+Berkey v.
+Delia, 287 Md.
+302, 319-20 (1980).